tianocore/edk2/.pytool/Plugin/SpellCheck/Readme.md

-      "AuditOnly": False,          # If True, log all errors and then mark as skipped "IgnoreFiles": [],           # use gitignore syntax to ignore errors in matching files "ExtendWords": [],           # words to extend to the dictionary for this package "IgnoreStandardPaths": [],   # Standard Plugin defined paths that should be ignore "AdditionalIncludePaths": [] # Additional paths to spell check (wildcards supported) }
+      "AuditOnly": False,          # If True, log all errors and then mark as skipped "IgnoreFiles": [],           # use gitignore syntax to ignore errors in matching files "ExtendWords": [],           # words to extend to the dictionary for this package "ExtraDictionaries": []      # Extra dictionary files for lots of custom words "IgnoreStandardPaths": [],   # Standard Plugin defined paths that should be ignore "AdditionalIncludePaths": [] # Additional paths to spell check (wildcards supported) }